ticklemetintine/eleventy-netlify/src/overview/from-our-chairman.md

 ---
-title: "From Our Chairman "
-intro: ""
 permalink: /overview/from-our-chairman/
 layout: layouts/overview/from-our-chairman.njk
+title: "From Our Chairman "
 intro_text: "Two issues will greatly impact our lives in the years ahead &mdash;
   the COVID-19 pandemic, and global warming.\r